 (A) Form.
-An electronic signature (e-signature) is created by typing "/s/" followed by the typed name of the person who is signing the document.
+An electronic signature (E-Signature) is created by typing "/s/" followed by the typed name of the person who is signing the document.
 An electronic notary stamp may be typed using the stamp format "seal, notary public, State of [state name]," and commission expiration date.
-When transmitted through appellate E-Filing, e-signatures and electronic notary stamps shall satisfy signature and certification requirements.
+When transmitted through E-Filing, E-Signatures and electronic notary stamps shall satisfy signature and certification requirements.
 If the notarial commission of the particular notary public whose seal is being depicted is limited by county, the filing party shall use the electronic stamp format "seal, notary public, State of [state name], County of [county name]."
 Other seals or stamps, such as those of courts, public bodies, agencies, or officials, or corporations, may be typed using the electronic stamp format "seal, [alphanumeric content of seal]."
-Signatures of parties, witnesses, and notaries, and notary stamps or other seals, shall not be typed or otherwise depicted on documents transmitted through appellate E-Filing unless the filing party has possession of the original document or documents bearing such signatures and stamps.
-In addition to the e-signature, the e-filer shall include his or her bar number, e-mail address, mailing address, and telephone number under the e-signature.
+Signatures of parties, witnesses, and notaries, and notary stamps or other seals, shall not be typed or otherwise depicted on documents transmitted through E-Filing unless the filing party has possession of the original document or documents bearing such signatures and stamps.
+In addition to the E-Signature, the user shall include his or her bar number, e-mail address, mailing address, and telephone number under the E-Signature.

-(B) If a document is filed through appellate E-Filing by a registered user without an e-signature, the document shall be deemed to contain the e-signature of the registered user.
+(B) If a document is E-Filed by a registered user without an E-Signature, the document shall be deemed to contain the E-Signature of the registered user.

-(C) Court officials are also authorized to use e-signatures on documents filed and served through appellate E-Filing and appellate E-Service.
+(C) Court officials are also authorized to use E-Signatures on documents filed and served through E-Filing and E-Service.

-(E) In the event a document is filed through appellate E-Filing by an attorney who has not previously appeared in the proceeding in which said document is filed, the e-signature on the document shall operate as a notice of appearance by the filer for the party on whose behalf the document was filed.
+(E) In the event a document is E-Filed by an attorney who has not previously appeared in the proceeding in which said document is filed, the E-Signature on the document shall operate as a notice of appearance by the filer for the party on whose behalf the document was filed.